Keith Skues: Biography

+As of 2024, Skues continues to broadcast occasional shows on Radio Mi Amigo, a station based on the LV18 lightship in Harwich harbour.

 Skues received a Lifetime Achievement Gold Badge Award from the British Academy of Songwriters, Composers and Authors (now the Ivors Academy) on the 20 October 2005.

 From 2007 until early 2009, he also had a rock and roll show on Saturdays from 7 pm to 9 pm, entitled Rock'n'Roll Heaven, on BBC Three Counties Radio (Bedfordshire, Buckinghamshire and Hertfordshire).
-It returned in August 2010, hosted by Bernie Keith, broadcast across the eastern counties between 6pm and 8pm, and it continues to this day.
+It returned in August 2010, hosted by Bernie Keith, broadcast across the eastern counties between 6pm and 8pm.

+Honours

+Skues was admitted into the Freedom of the City of London on 25 July 1997.

 He was awarded an MBE in the 2004 New Year Honours, personally presented by HM The Queen at Buckingham Palace, for services to broadcasting and charity.

-He now lives, with his record collection of around 300,000 records, alongside the River Bure in Horning, Norfolk.